ivanproskuryakov/ivanproskuryakov.github.io/_posts/publications/2015-6-16-Passing-errors-from-Symfony-to-AngularJS.md

   feature: AngularJS.jpg
   teaser: AngularJS.jpg
 ---

-Displaying error messages important, right?
-All languages and frameworks have error handling, no matter what you use: PHP, RoR, Java or anything else.<br/>
-Developers tweak settings for Test/Development/Production environments, maybe customize error templates.
-Everybody happy!<br/>

-But when we work with RESTful application or a website development process is more complicated.
-With client-server approach backend team provide API endpoints the frontend, which consumes the results.
-If HTTP error comes up, developers go to console tab in favourite browser or use other tool trying to reproduce the request and get a message<br/>
-Why do we need to do this redundant work just to get an error message?<br/>
-Why not to show custom templates for 404 or 500 HTTP errors instead of showing blank or broken window?<br/>
-I don't understand checking console each time when a bad HTTP request was sent and I guess that we totally forgot about error templates or better error handling.

-Php, RoR, Java and others, they all show all exceptions in development environment, and required minimum when app in production
+All frameworks have error handling: Symfony, Rails, Spring and approach always the same: display all exceptions in development environment, and required minimum when app in production.

-So why we don't use the same approach?
-We need implement only two tings:<br/>
+So we need to pass all errors via API from backend to frontend, for these we will need:<br/>
- - Add exception handler on global level for the backend, and throw unified error Response with API<br/>
+ * Add exception listener on global level for backend(Symfony2), and throw unified error Response with API.<br/>
- - Add HTTP error listener, which will consume messages directly from API and display them<br/>
+ * Add HTTP error interceptor(AngularJS), it will consume response error data directly from API and display it on separate templates.<br/>
-That's all..

-..
-Most of time I work with Symfony2 and AnguarJS, so code examples based on frameworks<br/>
+**Implementation:**<br/>
 In AngularJS add new route with name "exception" and new interceptor which will redirect to this "exception" route, if an HTTP error comes up.
 {% highlight javascript %}
 'use strict';